 The height of a cleat determines how much ankle support and protection it can give.
 The fit is directly proportional to the comfort you’d gain from the cleat.
 That’s why you shouldn’t overlook these two factors when making a buying decision.
 If possible, choose the high-cut type because it offers maximum ankle protective coverage.
 It can provide complete protection against strain and twists.

 Also, remember that you also need to wear thick socks.
 Take this into account before deciding on size.
 In addition, you can check the weight, spike length, and the lacing system used in this cleat.
 Find out if you prefer detachable or molded cleats.

 The materials used to produce a cleat goes a long way to determine how durable the cleat will be.
 Some materials are weak they rip off at the slightest collision with an opponent.
 Such materials will certainly expose your ankles and entire feet to possible injury.
-Remember that you need the best cleats for a defensive end, especially if you play the defensive lineman position considering how difficult it is.
+Remember that you need the best cleats for a defensive end, especially if you play the defensive or offensive lineman position considering how difficult it is.
 Your choice should be able to increase your strength to repel your opponents.

 The materials also need to be tough enough to handle abuse and beatings in the field.
 Search for a cleat with strong build quality.
 You should not sacrifice the quality of the materials at a low price.
 Look for the most reliable cleat manufacturers who value the use of high-quality solid materials.

 If you decide to use the hard molded cleat, make sure it’s made of high quality, hardened synthetic.
 If you choose a detachable spike cleat, be aware that it is made to be replaceable.
 This means you can change it if necessary based on field conditions.
 In this case, you need cleats made of materials that can provide much stronger traction.
 The choice of a cleat made of thick material is also an advantage.
 The leather material should serve as foot protection.